DataFrames - Part 1

 Iterating through the columns

-Now we know how to access all data in a dataframe and how to get a summary statistics over each column.
+Now we know how to access all data in a DataFrame and how to get a statistical summary statistics over each column.

 Here is code to iterate through the columns and access the first two concentrations: